MantisVision/webUtils/docs/playcanvas.md

 });
 ```
 PlayCanvas scripts attached to entities can have an ``update`` method which is automatically called on each redraw.
-It is therefore an ideal place to put the call to the ``upade`` method of the RYSK object.
+It is therefore an ideal place to put the call to the ``update`` method of the RYSK object.
 However, on older version
-of Safari browser and Firefox might exhibita a synchronization issue between the mesh and its texture.
+of Safari browser and Firefox might exhibit a synchronization issue between the mesh and its texture.
 In order to fix
 it, the ``update`` method of the RYSK object should be called in ``window.requestAnimationFrame`` callback instead.

 An example PlayCanvas editor script ins included in the npm package in ``examples`` folder.
 It should be attached to the